-I cannot think of a more fulfilling day trip than volunteering with one of these charitable organizations in the Rochester area.
+I cannot imagine a more fulfilling day trip than one that includes volunteering with these charitable Rochester organizations.
 See how you can offer your time and talent to make a difference in our community.
+Please note that the descriptions are partly extracted from each service’s website or messages sent to me.
+Check their website for current and accurate information.
+You can also visit Rochester’s Community Wishbook for a list of agencies, volunteer opportunities, and needed items.

 Barakah Muslim Charity